 The rise in support for same-sex marriage over the past decade is among the largest changes in opinion on any policy issue over this time period.
-There is slightly more support for same-sex marriage than opposition to it, with 48% in favor and 43% opposed, according to our March 2013 survey.

 The American public routinely ranks dealing with global warming low on its list of priorities for the president and Congress.
 This year, it ranks at the bottom of the 21 tested.

 Dealing with the nation’s energy problems has slipped down the list of the public’s 2013 agenda, with less than half saying it was a top priority for the president and Congress.

 The years between 2000 and 2010 were a “lost decade” for the middle class in terms of economic well-being.

 U.S. Foreign Policy

 Despite the difficult foreign policy problems facing the United States, most Americans agree that the nation should focus more on problems here at home.
 At the same time, the public expresses robust support for an active approach to world affairs.

 There is almost universal opposition to Iran acquiring nuclear weapons among 13 nations surveyed in March.
 Overall opinions of Iran are largely negative across much of the world.